How to Use Your Phone as a Hotspot

 If you have an Android device, you can download apps like PdaNet+ and EasyTether to set up a Wi-Fi hotspot on your phone without requiring the hotspot function.

 It doesn’t work as reliably as your phone’s hotspot, but it won’t put a dent on your monthly hotspot data cap or require you to upgrade your phone plan if you aren’t automatically allowed to set up hotspots.
 Just make sure to look over your cell provider’s terms of service to make sure it doesn’t conflict with your phone contract.

 What is a phone Wi-Fi hotspot?

 A phone Wi-Fi hotspot is an internet access point built into your smartphone, providing a Wi-Fi connection for other devices within its range.
-It works similarly to a wired internet connection like the one you have at home, only it uses wireless data from your cellular provider to get you internet access.
+It works similarly to a wired internet connection like the one you have at home, only it uses mobile data from your cellular provider to get you internet access anywhere with cell service.